g-ab/g-ab/README.md

 Hey weirdos!,

-I’m @g-ab, a human interested in art stuff, music and the internet.
+I’m a human interested in art stuff, music and the internet.
-<br>I design apps, brands and I'm a typography nerd 🤓
+<br>Typography nerd 🤓 and software designer.

 See you in the cyberspace